 Conscious or subconscious?

-Counselling works on a conscious level, and hypnotherapy works on the subconscious level.
-However, EFT works on the conscious, subconscious and cellular level.
-When we think of a situation, or have a thought, it produces an emotion.
+.
+It also hypnotherapy works on a subconscious level.
+However, EFT works on the conscious, subconscious and cellular levels.
+When we think of a situation or have a thought, it produces an emotion.
 This emote causes a physical response.
 If I were to ask you to imagine standing in front of a large audience to give a presentation, you will probably notice yourself getting clammy, your heart starts to race and your breathing becomes shallow.
 You may even start to feel sick.
 These symptoms are due to an emotion, such as fear.
 They are working at a cellular level.
 When we are fit and well, and life seems to be going well, energy flows freely along the meridians.
 Negative emotions and ill health cause blocks in the flow of energy.
 EFT unblocks the flow of energy.

 What does EFT involve?

 EFT involves tapping on a series of points, which correlate with Chinese acupuncture points located at the end of the meridians – pathways in the body along which energy flows.
 The distal meridian points are used to rebalance and clear the body’s energy system.
 So, EFT works like acupuncture, but without needles.
-As we tap, we focus on the problem or emotion by putting it into a short phrase, saying it out loud.
+As we tap, we focus on the problem or emotion by putting it into a short phrase and saying it out loud.

 What can EFT help?

 A self-help tool.

-I use EFT on myself on a daily basis as it is so good for clearing negative emotions.
+I use EFT myself on a daily basis as it is so good for clearing negative emotions.
 Emotions are like dust.
 If we don’t dust the ornaments regularly the dust builds up.
 If we don’t resolve our negative emotions, however trivial they are, they start to “clog up” our subconscious and start to affect us physically.
 EFT is so good to use at the moment.
-Ever walked away from someone and felt so angry with what they have said?
-By tapping on that emotion, you will start to feel calmer quicker and to see the situation more realistically.
+Ever walked away from someone and felt so angry with what they said?
+By tapping on that emotion, you will start to feel calmer quicker and see the situation more realistically.
 Or maybe you have a phone call to make, but can’t get yourself to do it.
 Tapping again will help you.
+Dr Andrea Haas